drmohundro/mohundro.com/blog/articles/2009-06-12-find-stringps1--ack-for-powershell.md

 ![GitHub highlighting C# syntax](http://www.mohundro.com/blog/content/binary/WindowsLiveWriter/FindString.ps1ackforPowerShell_7013/image_10.png)

-[I already asked for this on the GitHub support site](http://support.github.com/discussions/feature-requests/327-powershell-as-a-support-language#comment_134001), but it was inexplicably closed with "no more actions from GitHub... are required" and that it is apparently “resolved.”
+[I already asked for this on the GitHub support site](http://support.github.com/discussions/feature-requests/327-powershell-as-a-support-language#comment_134001), but it was inexplicably closed with "no more actions from GitHub... are required" and that it is apparently "resolved."
 Maybe I shouldn't worry and the feature just hasn't gone live yet.
 In which case, I'm just blabbing on and on for no reason and creating a long tangent to the rest of my post.
 If *not*, well, maybe they'll add support if I complain some more!